uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

   providing guidance, these initial messages can act as models for learners to follow when they create their own posts.

-We strongly recommend that you do not create seed posts in content-specific discussion topics before the course starts or before the containing unit is released.
+EdX strongly recommends that you do not create seed posts in content-specific discussion topics before the course starts or before the containing unit is released.
 The category and subcategory names for content-specific discussion topics are subject to the release visibility of their containing unit, and are